loukasdrosos/Seismic-Monitoring-Webapp/README.md

 ```
 The app will be available at http://localhost:5173/ (default Vite port).

+You can close the server by pressing *CTRL + C* in the cmd window.

 ![Project Screenshot](assets/dashboard.png)

 ### 12. Configure .env for automatic data fetching